-If you thought that the festival season in Ghent finishes with the close of summer, you have obviously not been living here for long.
+If you thought that the music festival season in Ghent finishes with the close of summer, you have obviously not been living here for long.
 Gentenaars do not let the seasons define their festival plans.
-Bridging the gap between the summer festive feeling and the usually rainy Film Fest Gent is the Flanders Festival Gent, running from 15th September until 6th October, 2018.
+Bridging the gap between the summer festive feeling and the usually rainy Film Fest Gent is the Flanders Festival Gent, running from 14th September until 5th October, 2019.

 This international musical festival, which has been going on since 1958, focuses on classical music, but welcomes world music and offbeat performances, combining different styles of artistic expression.